charlestolley/python-snmp/docs/source/types.rst

       This property gives access to the :class:`VarBindList` containing the message's variable bindings.

+   .. class:: ErrorStatus(errorStatus)

+      This :class:`IntEnum` class enumerates the possible values of the :attr:`errorStatus` field.
+Note that some values are only valid in newer versions of SNMP.

 .. class:: GetRequestPDU( \
       * varbinds, \
       requestID=0, \